 Transparency is essential between your internal departments.
 Your company must be able to distinguish between a high value customer account and a customer that is less than desirable.
 It’s not enough that only your sales and marketing teams know which customer is important.
 To be successful means your entire organization must be aware of each customer’s value.
 This transparency improves efficiency between departments because it empowers internal resources to respond to situations based on the customer’s value to the business.
 Regardless of whether it is the customer service, accounting, inventory or the shipping department, having an internal grading system is essential to streamlining how your company manages customers.

 The sample sheet takes the grades from each of the four aforementioned criteria, and takes an average score to determine a customer’s value.
-This value falls between the following four grades below, until a final grade is given to the customer.
+This value falls between the following four grades below, until a final grade is given.

 This particular customer's value score is 3.75 which correlates to "core customer" designation.
 To read about the classifications of "business build", "core customer", "convenient sale" and "operational drain", please refer to: B2B Customer Management: Determine a Customer’s True Value